-Toggle the LEFT ✓ or RIGHT ▷ arrow button to select Trip A or Trip B. The Trip information will display the following:
+Push and release the UP \triangle or DOWN ∇ arrow button until the Trip Menu item is displayed in the EVIC.
+Toggle the LEFT \triangleleft or RIGHT \triangleright arrow button to select Trip A or Trip B. The Trip information will display the following:

-- Distance Shows the total distance (mi or km) traveled for Trip A or Trip B since the last reset. - Average Fuel Economy Shows the average fuel economy (MPG, L/100 or km/l) of Trip A or Trip B since the last reset. - Elapsed Time Shows the total elapsed time of travel since the last reset.
+- Distance Shows the total distance (mi or km) traveled for Trip A or Trip B since the last reset. - Average Fuel Economy Shows the average fuel economy (MPG or L/100 km) of Trip A or Trip B since the last reset. - Elapsed Time Shows the total elapsed time of travel since the last reset.